serverspec/serverspec.github.io/tutorial.md

 #### <a name="sudo_password_support">Sudo password support</a>

-If you log into servers as non-root user, serverspec add "sudo" in front of the command.
+If you log into servers as non-root user, Serverspec add "sudo" in front of the command.
 You can specify sudo password like this.

 ```
 $ SUDO_PASSWORD=xxxxxxxx rake spec
 ```

-Or display prompt for sudo password if you run serverspec like this.
+Or display prompt for sudo password if you run Serverspec like this.

 ```
 $ ASK_SUDO_PASSWORD=1 rake spec